become a food stylist

 How to Become a Food Stylist

-A food stylist typically requires a minimum of an associate’s degree in culinary arts from a trade school, community college, or college.
+Typically, you would earn an associate’s degree in culinary arts from a trade school, community college, or college.
 Associate degrees usually take about two years to complete.
 Some food stylists may continue school and earn their bachelor’s degree to further their career.
 Culinary arts programs will include courses in food science and plate presentation, such as the creation and food design.
 You may also continue additional cooking programs to earn certifications.
 Seminars are often available in food styling through colleges or other businesses that last a few days or a few weeks and are valuable when building up a resume.

 Food stylists may begin their career various ways.
 Some may start as chefs or cooks and use their skill to help with the visual presentation of food.
 Experience gained as a chef can help a person land a job as a food stylist, as this is a competitive field to gain entrance.
 Apprenticing under an experienced food stylist is key to getting started in this occupation.
 Employers often ask for portfolios of an applicant’s work as well, so every food stylist should begin their career by crafting one.
 Employers also often want at least one year of experience in food styling or a related field.
 They may expect the employee to provide the tools needed to do the job, like knives, scissors, paint brushes, spatulas, and other items as well.